More people live in slavery today than ever before.

 The only problem is, I didn't really know what I was doing.
 Once again, God sent helpers.
 Here I am getting a lesson on pounding snaps, collecting belt donations and cutting my first pair of leather earrings.

-2021 - Sometimes I question if I’m having a large enough impact but now as we enter year five, I celebrate that we have a strong following, amazing supporters including brand reps, multiple businesses who are as committed as we are and together, we have given away over $22,000.00 to four different charities!
+2022 - Sometimes I question if I’m having a large enough impact but now as we enter year six, but then I reflect on the fact that we have a strong following, amazing supporters including brand reps, multiple businesses who are as committed as we are and together, we have given away over $26,000.00 to six different charities!

 LORD WILLING - perhaps we can add more zeros to that number!